 A Gift That Keeps Giving

 Our Focus At GROW

-The first step to cognitive growth and emotional resilience is achieved through helping the children actively explore their environment through play, communication, books and music.
-Each day children experience a comforting routine of stories, creative expression, and play.
+The first step to cognitive growth and emotional resilience is achieved through helping the children actively explore their environment through play, active learning, communication, books, and music.
+Each day children experience a comforting routine of stories, creative exploration, and play.